 performs work that involves human subjects or animal studies

 Subawards are processed through the Division of Sponsored Programs.
-See the process flowchart.

 Consulting/Professional Services Agreement

 Generally the University recommends use of a Professional Services Agreement when collaborating with individuals.
 Professional Services Agreements are handled through the UI Purchasing Department.
 A consultant may provide advisory services related to a sponsored research project.
-When paying consultants, if you plan to use an hourly rate, consider the NIH salary cap.

-Vendor/Fee for Service Purchase Order
+Contractor/Fee for Service Purchase Order

 provides a routine service (e.g., equipment fabrication or repair, data processing, performing routine analytical testing services, etc.)